perandersson/glmock/README.md

 glmock (0.1 Alpha)
 ======

-Mock framework for OpenGL application
+Mock framework for OpenGL application.

 ### How does it work?